 2005 A Science of the Gray: Malthus, Marx, and the Ethics of Studying Crop Biotechnology.
 In Embedding Ethics: Shifting Boundaries of the Anthropological Profession, ed.
 L. Meskell and P. Pels, pp. 197-217.
 Berg, Oxford. [pdf]

 2002 Both Sides Now: Fallacies in the Genetic-Modification Wars, Implications for Developing Countries, and Anthropological Perspectives.
 Current Anthropology, 43(4):611-630 [CA + enhanced online article for subscribers or local pdf file with backgrounder].

-On science & technology studies of agriculture:
+On science & technology studies of agriculture and biotechnology:

 2012 Constructing Facts: Bt Cotton Narratives in India.
 Economic & Political Weekly 47(38):62-70. [pdf]

 2011 Contradictions in the Last Mile: Suicide, Culture, and E-Agriculture in Rural India.
 Science, Technology and Human Values 36:759-790. [pdf]